-All of the operations are subject to two functional HSE risk control audits per year, one which focuses in on compliance with Health and Safety requirements and the other focuses on environmental protection and risk management.
+All of the operations are subject to functional HSE risk control audits each year, these focuses in on compliance with Health and Safety requirements, environmental protection and risk management.
 The findings of these audits are communicated to the Leadership Team and the Risk Management Committee and action items are tracked within the Company's HSE data management system.